-- Contact the exclusive listings in your farm and get details of progress and expiry.
-Diary to contact again 10 days-2 weeks before expiry
+- Contact the exclusive listings on your farm and get details of progress and expiry.
+Diary to contact again ten days-2 weeks before expiry

 - Door knock the rest of the street immediately a house comes on the market (whether with you or the opposition).
 Chances are others will also be thinking of

 - Drive and walk through your farm weekly.
 Look for indications of people selling (rubbish skips, renovating etc).

 - Do 4 weekly mail out, giving information that is useful to them.
 Things that are happening in the local area,

 - Send out current market analysis letters and